 Brittany Light is a Great Falls native and graduated from Great Falls High School.
 She earned her bachelor's degree in Mathematics at Montana Tech in Butte and taught math and special education here at CMR for four years.
 During her time teaching, she earned an endorsement in Special Education and a master's degree in counseling from Montana State University-Northern.

-Her counseling duties include students with last names R—Z, Website Coordinator, Visions Newsletter, Remind 101, and classroom visit coordinator.
+Her counseling duties include students with last names R—Z, Website Coordinator, Visions Newsletter, Remind 101, ACT coordinator, and classroom visit coordinator.

 Mrs. Light can be reached by telephone at 406-268-6110 or by email at firstname.lastname@example.org

 Jennifer Packer is our Associate Student Services Coordinator (Special Education).
 She grew up in Michigan and graduated with a BA in Elementary Education from Michigan State University and later earned her endorsement in Special Education from Oakland University.
 After moving to Montana, Jennifer taught in Lincoln for six years and has been at CMR since 2001 teaching math in the resource classroom.
 She later earned her MA in Administration through Montana State University and assumed her current leadership position within the Special Education department.

 Part of her duties include administrating IEP meetings, scheduling identified students, working with parents, and supporting teachers within the Special Education department.